 join our community garden

 Our community garden is tended by volunteers who grow and harvest food to share among themselves as well as with North County Food Bank.
 The community gardeners work together as a team rather than individually with separate plot ownership.
 Garden members pledge to work in the garden at Alder Creek Farm 3 hours per week.
 Garden work days are Tuesdays from March through October.
-We welcome new gardeners throughout the year.
 See what’s happening in the Garden on our Events Calendar.

 For more information about the Community Garden at Alder Creek Farm please read our Garden Brochure and review the Community Garden Guidelines.
 Still have questions, contact our Community Garden Coordinator email@example.com or call the Trust office at 503-368-3203.
 For other volunteer opportunities, there are Open Garden Days and Stewardship Fridays.
 Visit our Volunteer page to find out more.